-Clinical activities may include Pacific service user care and administration related to Pacific service user care, multidisciplinary meetings, audit and quality assurance activities.
-Case conferences and reviews, telephone and other ad hoc consultations, community health promotion activities, discussions and meetings with care givers and Pacific service users' families, preparation of clinical reports are also within the remit of clinical work.
+Clinical activities may include patient care and administration related to patient care, multidisciplinary meetings, audit and quality assurance activities, case conferences and reviews, telephone and other ad hoc consultations, community health promotion activities, discussions and meetings with care givers and patients' families and preparation of clinical reports.

 Non-clinical activities may include theoretical learning sessions, teaching (including preparation time and preparation of educational resources), networking with colleagues, and supervision sessions.
-In addition practice administration, general reading or research, planning meetings, preparation of clinical resources and time spent visiting other community services for the broader understanding of the primary health care environment are considered as non-clinical work.
+In addition, practice administration, general reading or research, planning meetings, preparation of clinical resources and time spent visiting other community services for the broader understanding of the community health care environment are considered as non-clinical work.